paul46186/phishing_email/README.md

 # phishing_email
-Identify and wrangle publicly available data as well as internal datset to build a model that can identify phishing email.
+Identify and wrangle publicly available data as well as an internal dataset to build a model with 98.56% accuracy that can identify phishing emails.
 This model wins the third place in Kaggle Leaderboard. https://www.kaggle.com/c/crossroads-classic-datathon-2022/leaderboard